Functions

 Note

-If you wanted to avoid a global in your function, you could use default parameters to rewrite the above as:
+If you wanted to avoid a global in your function, you could use default parameters to rewrite apply_weight above as:

 DEFAULT_WEIGHT = 3